 Completely uninstall Flash Player for Mac

+There’s a lot of confusion with regards to deleting Flash Player.
+When you download Flash Player for Mac, it doesn’t install itself as an app, but rather integrates into your System Preferences.
 Hence removing Flash Player is not as easy as just dragging it to the Trash.
 Adobe has a whole page devoted to the uninstallation process and makes you download a separate tool to delete Flash properly.

 To remove Flash Player the Adobe way:

-Download the uninstaller for your macOS
+- Download the uninstaller for your macOS

-Launch it as any app and follow the instructions
+- Open it as any app and follow the instructions

-Restart your Mac
+- Restart your Mac.

 However, due to the Flash Player’s pervasive presence on your Mac, it’s highly recommended that you use a professional third-party uninstaller like CleanMyMac X.